vrhovnik/azure-monitor-automation-wth/docs/05-monitoring-basics-prereq.md

 parameter.
 The same resource group will enable you to delete everything in one go.

-To deploy container app with private registry, this is the [script](../scripts/IaC/Modernization/azure-creation.ps1) which will do the following:
+To deploy container app with private registry, this is the [script](../scripts/IaC/Modernization/azure-creation.ps1) which will:

 1. Create or update the resource group
 2. Create or update Azure Container Registry
-3. Builds and deploy container images to registry
+3. Build and deploy container images to registry
 4. Create SQL, adds firewall rules and creates database
-5. Imports existing data to SQL, prepares connection string for the application to be used later
+5. Import existing data to SQL, prepares connection string for the application to be used later
-6. Creates (or updates) application insights, prepares connection strings for the app
+6. Create (or updates) application insights, prepares connection strings for the app
-7. Create container app with latest image from registry
+7. Create container app with latest built image from registry

 **Note:** you will find the script in **ROOT/scripts/IaC/Modernization** folder.
 Navigate to that folder and then execute script below.